Autonomous Quantum Devices: When Are They Realizable without Additional Thermodynamic Costs?: Discussion

 This work opens up interesting new questions for future research.
 In macroscopic thermodynamics, the 2nd law applies to transitions between states which are in thermodynamic equilibrium.
-Such a notion is not present in the CTOs, since the 2nd laws governing transition apply always, regardless of the nature of the state.
-One intriguing possibility which comes in to view with the results in this~\doc, is that we have only proven that the transition laws for t-CTOs hold for times $t\in[0,t_1]\cup[t_2,t_3]$ where the unitary implementing the transition occurs within the time interval $(t_1,t_2)$.
+Such a notion is not present in the CTOs, since the 2nd laws governing transitions apply always, regardless of the nature of the state.
+One intriguing possibility which comes in to view with the results in this \doc{} is that the CTOs actually only hold in equilibrium, and the apparent absence of this property had been hidden in the unrealistic assumption of idealised control.
+To see why, observe that we have only proven that the transition laws for t-CTOs hold for times $t\in[0,t_1]\cup[t_2,t_3]$ where the unitary implementing the transition occurs within the time interval $(t_1,t_2)$.
 It would appear that CTOs are not satisfied for the state during the transition period $(t_1,t_2)$.
-If this can be confirmed and proven to hold in general, then this would be the proof that the CTOs actually only hold in equilibrium, and the apparent absence of this property had been hidden in the unrealistic assumption of idealised control.
-A potential physical mechanism explaining this could be that at times around $t_1$ the clock sucks up entropy from the system it is controlling | allowing it to become more pure | after finally releasing entropy back around the $t_2$ time | so that the system can them become mixed enough to satisfy the 2nd laws.\Mspace
+If this can be confirmed and proven to hold in general, then this would suggest that the CTOs actually only hold in equilibrium.
+A potential physical mechanism explaining this could be that at times around $t_1$ the clock sucks up entropy from the system it is controlling | allowing it to become more pure | after finally releasing entropy back around the $t_2$ time | so that the system can then become mixed enough to satisfy the 2nd laws.\Mspace

 Another aspect which the introduction of the paradigm of physical control into the paradigm of CTOs has given rise naturally to, is the variant of the 3rd law of thermodynamics stating that one cannot cool to absolute zero in finite time.
 It is noticeably absent from the CTO formalism.
 Future work could now investigate this property in more depth.
 Previous characterisations of the 3rd law \cite{3rdLawLluis} had to assume that the spatial area which the unitaries in the idealised control could act upon, satisfied a light-cone bound.
 While this is indeed a realistic assumption, it did not arise from the mathematics.
 Here it arises naturally even without the need for a light-cone bound assumption.\Mspace